memph1024/swapdex-documentation/docs/validator-guides/node-monitoring.md

 ```

 !!! tip
-    For now that's it, but we will need to install a Grafana Plug-In later in this process but for now let's first install Grafana.
+    For now that's it, but we will need to install a Grafana Plug-In later in this process but let's first install Grafana.
     Hang on buddy we are done soon :rocket:

 ## **Step 4 - Install Grafana**

-To visualize those metrics Prometheus collects we use Grafana.
+To visualize those metrics we will use Grafana.
 We run the following commands to install it:

 ```
 sudo apt-get install -y adduser libfontconfig1